wpcodefactory/ajax-product-search-woocommerce/readme.txt

 * Search WooCommerce products using an AJAX Autocomplete feature
 * Search using an infinite scroll pagination when results are too many
 * Customize all texts that will be displayed on search input
+* Saves results in cache improving search speed and saving bandwidth

 = Shortcodes =
 *  **[alg_wc_aps_input]** Displays the search input